 Using the interactive documentation

-Flow provides Interactive API documentation that you can access to learn about the Flow API objects and create requests from your repository.
+Flow provides Interactive API documentation where you can access Flow API endpoints, learn about the Flow API objects and create requests from your repository.

 Here are the basic steps for using the interactive documentation: